MGelein/humansvsaliens/README.md

-# redvsblue
-Red Versus Blue, New Media New Technology Final Project
+# Red Versus Blue
+Team Members: Jeroen Offerijns, Jordy van Miltenburg & Mees Gelein.

+Final assignment for the New Media New Technology course of Media Technology MSc. for Leiden University.
+The assignment will be presented at an exhibition with the theme PARALLELS.